Dingle Horseriding Trail Options

 - Sample Route 2 : Muiríoch – On this ride we head to the most westerly mainland point in Europe towards Smerwick Harbour (the site of much of the filming for Ryan’s Daughter).
 Here we have our first gallops of the day on Muiríoch and Beal Ban beaches with fantastic views of the Three Sisters and Ceann Sibeal.
 We proceed to the village of Ballyferriter, pausing on the way to visit the ancient Gallarus Oratory (a 12th Century church).

 - Sample Route 3 : Dingle to Dunquin – As above we begin by heading to the most westerly mainland point in Europe towards Smerwick Harbour (the site of much of the filming for Ryan’s Daughter).
 We gallop the beautiful sandy beaches of Muiríoch and Beal Ban with fantastic views of the Three Sisters and Ceann Sibeal.
-After lunch we head for a gallop along a grassy track to the top of the mountain overlooking The Blasket Islands, Dunquin and Clogher Beach taking in some of the most spectacular scenery in Ireland.
+After lunch we head for a canter along the grassy track to the top of the mountain overlooking The Blasket Islands, Dunquin and Clogher Beach taking in some of the most spectacular scenery in Ireland.

 Subscribe To Our Newsletter